jrsoftware/issrc/README.md

 **NOTE** Currently the main Inno Setup web site is down.
-The original and signed 5.6.1 binaries can be downloaded from GitHub under releases, see https://github.com/jrsoftware/issrc/releases.
+The original and signed 5.6.1 binaries can be downloaded from GitHub under releases, see https://github.com/jrsoftware/issrc/releases and https://github.com/jrsoftware/ispack/releases.

 Inno Setup
 ==========